bert-MI4U/HAOS_Teletask_Bridge/readme.md

 configure the config.json file (see [below](#configuration))
 use Studio Code Server (or other)
-create a Teletask folder in the /config folder create a config.json file copy the config.json contents below to this file.
+create a teletask folder in the /config folder create a config.json file copy the config.json contents below to this file.